Maths in Museums

 “But why bother?”

-2. Expand your general audiences: There are a lot of maths fans out there, and very little in the museum world that caters for our interest
+2. Expand your general audiences: There are a lot of maths fans out there, and very little in the museum world that encourages us to explore it.

 3. Contribute to the improvement of attitudes towards mathematics in the communities you engage with: many museums aim to have a positive effect on their local communities, and mathematical attainment correlates with higher scores in various quality-of-life indices.